-- 7.4.
-To what extent are the sanctions applied against natural or legal persons convicted of ML offences effective, proportionate and dissuasive? - 7.5.
+- 7.1.
+How well, and in what circumstances is ML activity identified and investigated (including through parallel financial investigations)? - 7.2.
+To what extent is ML activity (including different types of ML cases) being prosecuted and offenders convicted? - 7.3.
+To what extent are the sanctions applied against natural or legal persons convicted of ML offences effective, proportionate and dissuasive? - 7.4.
 To what extent do countries apply other criminal justice measures in cases where a ML investigation has been pursued but where it is not possible, for justifiable reasons, to secure a ML conviction?
 Such alternative measures should not diminish the importance of, or be a substitute for, prosecutions and convictions for ML offences.